 What is Applied Behaviour Analysis (ABA)?

 Applied Behaviour Analysis (ABA) is an approach to understanding and changing behaviour.
-It’s not a specific therapy itself, but a range of different strategies and techniques that can be used to teach people with autism spectrum disorder (ASD) new skills and reduce their difficult behaviour.
+It’s not a specific therapy itself, but a range of different strategies and techniques that can be used to teach autistic people new skills and reduce their difficult behaviour.

-When ABA techniques are used with young children with ASD, it’s often called Early Intensive Behavioural Intervention (EIBI).
+When ABA techniques are used with young autistic children, it’s often called Early Intensive Behavioural Intervention (EIBI).

 Who is Applied Behaviour Analysis (ABA) for?

-Applied Behaviour Analysis (ABA) teaching techniques can be used for all children with autism spectrum disorder (ASD) or children with other developmental disabilities.
+Applied Behaviour Analysis (ABA) teaching techniques can be used for all autistic children or children with other developmental disabilities.

 What is Applied Behaviour Analysis (ABA) used for?

-The Applied Behaviour Analysis (ABA) approach and its techniques can be used to help children with autism spectrum disorder (ASD) improve their social skills, self-care skills, communication skills, play skills and ability to manage their own behaviour.
+The Applied Behaviour Analysis (ABA) approach and its techniques can be used to help autistic children improve their social skills, self-care skills, communication skills, play skills and ability to manage their own behaviour.
 It can also help reduce difficult behaviour like inattention, aggression and screaming.

 Where does Applied Behaviour Analysis (ABA) come from?

 Applied Behaviour Analysis (ABA) is based on learning theory, which comes from the field of behavioural psychology.
-The first study that looked at the use of ABA techniques with young children with autism spectrum disorder (ASD) was published by Dr Ivar Lovaas at the University of California at Los Angeles (UCLA) in 1987.
+The first study that looked at the use of ABA techniques with young autistic children was published by Dr Ivar Lovaas at the University of California at Los Angeles (UCLA) in 1987.
 There was a long-term follow-up study by Dr John McEachin at UCLA, which was published in 1993.

 What is the idea behind Applied Behaviour Analysis (ABA)?